LoginRadius/docs/content/references/sdk/node-js/index.md

      }
   }
   ```
 Replace the placeholders in the config object with your LoginRadius credentials apikey, apisecret, sitename.
-These can be obtained from [here](https://dashboard.loginradius.com/configuration)
+These can be obtained from [here](https://dashboard.loginradius.com/configuration).

 Pass the proxy configurations if you want to set Http Server Proxy Configuration through your Node.js SDK.
 Host and port are required to set Http Server Proxy configuration (username and password are optional).

-Require the loginradius-sdk package and pass the config object
+Require the loginradius-sdk package and pass the config object:

 ```PHP
   var lrv2 = require('loginradius-sdk')(config);
  ```

-For more details check [API Refrence Here](#)
+For more details check [API Refrence Here](/#api).

 ## API Methods